somphene/somphene.github.io/log/_posts/2020-06-04-01-Thermodynamics-Conservative-Cycle.md

 published: true
 title: $$\circ$$ Thermodynamics Identifies Conservative Cycles
 author: Som Phene
-tags: [Thermodynamics, Conservative, Cycle, Intensive, Extensive, Language, Structure, Duality, Knowledge, Representation, Rigid, Entropy, Fluid, Temperature, Differentiation, Condensation, Integration, Evaporation, Phase, Degrees of Freedom, Constraints, Symmetry, Reflection, Approximate, Exact, Analysis, Time, Language of Languages, Thermodynamics, Calculus, Abstract, Record, Theory, Practice, Communication, Misrepresentation, Compression, Interpretation]
+tags: [Thermodynamics, Conservative, Cycle, Conserved, Nature, Natural, Intensive, Extensive, Language, Structure, Duality, Knowledge, Representation, Rigid, Entropy, Fluid, Temperature, Differentiation, Condensation, Integration, Evaporation, Phase, Degrees of Freedom, Constraints, Symmetry, Reflection, Approximate, Exact, Analysis, Time, Language of Languages, Thermodynamics, Calculus, Abstract, Record, Theory, Practice, Communication, Misrepresentation, Compression, Interpretation]
 ---

 ### Identity

 Identity is one.
 Identity is unique.
-Identity is one which is all together.
+Identity is one, which is all together.
 Identity brings (places) all together smoothly.
 Identity is uniform, that is, Identity smoothly blends the differences between forms to make them one.
 Thus there are no two different forms and as a result we say that this unique Identity is conserved.
 The symbol to denote this is that of a cycle $$\circ$$.
-This is the symbol given by Brahmagupta to capture Aryabhata's concept of zero as the identity (unique cycle).
+This is the symbol given by Brahmagupta to express Aryabhata's concept of zero as the Identity (unique cycle).
 A blank white space would also work but it is easily missed.
 Thus, Identity is Cycle.
 Cycle is Identity.

 ### Identity of Thermodynamics